Hague Australia & Commonwealth Games

 The Games were a huge success for all countries and athletes involved.
 Additionally, the games also proved to be a real success for GOLDOC, Matevents and Hague Australia as there were no reports of fake merchandise being sold at the games.
 Matevents reported:

 “The XXI Commonwealth Games on the Gold Coast are now complete, and I would like to thank the team at Hague Australia, for delivering a brand protection program that surpassed our Master Licensee expectations and those of the organizing committee, GOLDOC.

-Hague Australia delivered on time, on budget, and were a pleasure to work with.
+Hague Australia delivered on time, on budget, and was a pleasure to work with.
 Most importantly however is that the program resulted in zero reported cases of counterfeit products despite intensive searches by GOLDOC at retail.

 Thanks to the team at Hague Australia for making this project a success”

 Mike Wheble – Managing Director of Hague Australia reported “Having worked on this project for the past two years, it was clear from the very start that Hague Australia could provide the right brand protection product to ensure the Commonwealth Games merchandise was not compromised.
-To this end, I think all our expectations were met and in fact, exceeded once we established that not a single case of fraudulent product was reported.
+To this end, I think all our expectations were met and in fact, exceeded once we established that not a single case of the fraudulent product was reported.
 This is a great endorsement to Hague Australia, Matevents and the teams at GOLDOC”.

-Want to know how we can help your business ?
+Want to know how we can help your business?
 Contact us email@example.com